j0fiN/pcmd/docs/index.md

 ---

 !!!
-Success "v2.2.0 OUT NOW!"
+Success "v2.3.0 OUT NOW!"
-    pcmd has been updated to v2.2.0!
+    pcmd has been updated to v2.3.0!
-    `add` command has been introduced.
+    Argument features in `run` command
-    <a href="https://j0fin.github.io/pcmd/user_guide.html#add" class="link" target="_blank">Check it out!</a>
+    <a href="https://j0fin.github.io/pcmd/user_guide#argument-provision-for-commands" class="link" target="_blank">Check it out!</a>

 ## About
 During daily development, it can be frustrating,